 While you can easily let the under-the-oven area of your kitchen go ignored for many many months, I’d recommend ripping off the band-aid and trying this easy trick for a sparkly clean finish.
 Wet a sponge and spray with multipurpose cleaner.
 From there, take a deep breath and run the sponge along the bottom edge of your oven.
 If necessary, wash off your sponge in the sink, spray again, and wipe the floor underneath the oven thoroughly.
 Finish off with paper towels to dry.

-Before organizing your pantry and all of its many components, ensure you have a clean foundation to start from.
-First thing’s first, Marie Kondo your cabinets and take out everything!
+Before organizing your pantry, start with a clean foundation.
+First thing first, Marie Kondo your cabinets and take out everything!
 Spray down the shelves and the inside of your cabinet doors with a multipurpose spray.
 After that, go through with a few swipes from your roll of clean paper towels.

 Another one of those things that can easily go by the wayside: your collection of remote controls.
 Not to dive into a potentially cringe-worthy subject, but let’s pause for a moment to think about all the hands reaching for those remotes every day.
 Ready to scrub it down?
 Thought so.
 Similar to your cabinets, spray your sponge with multipurpose spray and *thoroughly* wipe down your remote.
 Having a hard time getting into crevices and between buttons?
 Use a toothpick to remove any grime that’s collected around the buttons.
 Paper towels for the (wipe-dry) win!